elastic/logstash-docs-md/docs/vpr/v11-0-4-plugins-outputs-elasticsearch.md

 ## Data streams [v11.0.4-plugins-outputs-elasticsearch-data-streams]

-The {{es}} output plugin can store both time series datasets (such as logs, events, and metrics) and non-time series data in Elasticsearch.
+The Elasticsearch output plugin can store both time series datasets (such as logs, events, and metrics) and non-time series data in Elasticsearch.

-The data stream options are recommended for indexing time series datasets (such as logs, metrics, and events) into {{es}}:
+The data stream options are recommended for indexing time series datasets (such as logs, metrics, and events) into Elasticsearch:

 * [`data_stream`](v11-0-4-plugins-outputs-elasticsearch.md#v11.0.4-plugins-outputs-elasticsearch-data_stream)
 * [`data_stream_auto_routing`](v11-0-4-plugins-outputs-elasticsearch.md#v11.0.4-plugins-outputs-elasticsearch-data_stream_auto_routing)